Intrinsically symmetric cosmological model in the presence of dissipative fluids: The solution

 When this happens the metric becomes singular in the same manner as the closed FLRW case.

-Therefore, by assuming that the relation in Eq.\ (\ref{epi}) is valid and assuming a separation of variables of the form (\ref{definicao_Xi}) with a linear equation of state for the isotropic pressure, the geometry is then completely determined by solutions of Eq.\ (\ref{laplacian}) with appropriate boundary conditions.
-In the literature, this is well-known and corresponds to the static version of a nonlinear Klein-Gordon equation whose potential is inversely proportional to $\chi$ \cite{polyanin}.
+Therefore, by assuming the phenomenological thermodynamic relations and a separation of variables of the form (\ref{definicao_Xi}) with a linear equation of state for the isotropic pressure, the geometry is then completely determined by solutions of Eq.\ (\ref{laplacian}) with appropriate boundary conditions.
+In the literature, this equation is known as the static version of a nonlinear Klein-Gordon equation whose potential is inversely proportional to $\chi$ \cite{polyanin}.
+Some solutions of this elliptic partial differential equation (\ref{laplacian}) can be found in implicit form as